Retirement is a time for relaxation and enjoying the fruits of your hard work.

 A surveyor’s valuation is a crucial part of the equity release application process.
 It determines the value of your property, which influences how much money you can borrow.

 Nottingham Building Society offers free valuation fees for their equity release product, saving homeowners significant costs upfront.
-However, it’s important to remember that a detailed survey may be necessary and would incur additional charges to ensure the safety of the property during and after releasing equity.
+However, to remember that a detailed survey may be necessary and would incur additional charges to ensure.

 Legal Fees